godotengine/godot-docs/tutorials/debug/overview_of_debugging_tools.rst

 Video Mem
 +++++++++

-Video Lists the video memory usage of the running game and which resource is using it.
+Video Mem list the video memory usage of the running game and which resource is using it.

 Misc
 ++++